 The endangered snow leopard (Panthera uncia) is perhaps the world’s most elusive and charismatic large felid.

-High vulnerability to poaching
+Among all threats, a high vulnerability to poaching

 Snow leopards suffer from similar conservation challenges as other large felids, namely persistence at naturally low densities, extensive home ranges, dependence upon prey whose populations are low and/or mostly declining, and high vulnerability to poaching and other anthropogenic threats.